kumud09/QuizCraftify/README.md

-# Quizzo
+# QuizCraftify

-Quizzo is a website that allows teachers to do complex operations on quizzes while also allowing students to take quizzes and evaluate their results.
+QuizCraftify is a website that allows teachers to do complex operations on quizzes while also allowing students to take quizzes and evaluate their results.

 ## Features